Tom Daley: 2018–2019

 In the 2018 FINA Diving World Series, Daley won 1 silver medal and 1 bronze medal in Beijing (3 m Mixed and 10 m Synchro), 1 silver medal in Fuji (3 m Mixed), 1 silver medal in Montreal (3 m Mixed), and 1 silver medal in Kazan (3 m Mixed).

 At the 2018 Commonwealth Games held at the Gold Coast, Australia, Daley and Goodfellow won gold on the men's synchronized 10-metre platform.

 Daley partnered with Matty Lee starting in October 2018 in the men's synchronized 10-metre platform.
 At the 2019 World Aquatics Championships held in Gwangju, South Korea, Daley and Lee finished in the bronze position in the 10 m synchro.

 2021

 At the 2021 FINA Diving World Cup, which was held in Japan as an official test event for the 2020 Tokyo Olympics, (Note: postponed to 2021 due to the COVID-19 pandemic) Daley won his first World Cup gold with Matty Lee in synchronized 10 m platform.
 He also won gold in the individual 10 m platform.
 At the European Championships held in Budapest, Daley and Lee also won gold in synchronized 10 m platform, and a silver in the individual 10 m platform.

 On 26 July, Daley and Lee won the 2020 Olympic gold medal in the Men's synchronized 10 m platform diving event.

-On 7 August, Tom Daley qualified for the final of Men's individual 10 m platform diving, improving on his performance in the individual event at Rio 2016.
+On 7 August, Daley qualified for the final of Men's individual 10 m platform diving, improving on his performance in the individual event at Rio 2016.
 He went on to win bronze in the final.